 - 1. Center the sample bottle in the refrigerator. - 2.
 Run the discharge hose through the Bottle Full sensor ring and then place it at the desired height in the bottle.
 To adjust the position simply slide the bottle full sensor either up or down the discharge hose. - 3.
-Connect the male 4 pin connector on the Bottle Full sensor cable to the female from the top chassis.
-Then connect the sensor probes to the female connectors on the cable.
+Connect the Bottle Full sensor probes to the female contacts on the bottle full cable comming from the electronics enclosure into the refrigerator.